qlibs/.github/profile/README.md

     > Yes, free forever.

-- Can Qlibs libraries be used in comercial projects?
+- Can Qlibs libraries be used in commercial projects?

     > Yes, [license](https://opensource.org/license/mit) permits comerical usage.

-- Is the aim for Qlibs libraries to be standarized?
+- Is the aim for Qlibs libraries to be standardized?

     > The main goal for the libraries is to solve specific problem in the best possible way.
       Standarization, in some cases, may or may not follow but it's not the goal.

 - Are Qlibs libraries ABI stable?

-    > ABI stability is not the main priority for the libraries - see Mission.
+    > Libraries are header only and versioned with inlined namespaces but the ABI stability is not guranteed.

 - How to report bugs/issues?

-    > Github issues are prefered way for reporting bugs/issues.
+    > Github issues are prefered way for bugs/issues reporting.

 - How to contribute?